I’m All Wound Up

 The bar also had pretty much exclusively 1.75 liter liquor bottles.
 I thought that was illegal in Connecticut, but I guess not.
 Ahh, my food is ready.
 I moved to a table – the Windmill has plenty of tables, booths and even a separate dining room to dine alone.
 I got my sausages plain with nothing but mustard on them.
 And like I said, I had no idea which was the brat and which was the kielbasa.

 Really, it was.
-Now, the bar only had two small TV’s at either end of the rather large room, both tuned to the Giants game.
-(Don’t worry, the Eagles weren’t playing.)
+Now, the bar only had two small TV’s at either end of the rather large room, both tuned to a NY Giants game.
 During my lunch, some very strange woman of indeterminate ethnicity stumbled into the bar, gave all the locals kisses and slurred about some nonsense for far too long.
 But that’s the charm of the Windmill; I felt safe and secure there, like a warm cheap-beer-soaked cocoon.

 And the sausages were excellent.
 Really and truly.
 Long live dive bars that serve decent food!